Can a phone app fix chemo brain? new study hopes so

 Summary

-This study tests a mobile cognitive-behavioral therapy (CBT) program called MAAT to help breast cancer survivors with memory and attention problems after chemotherapy.
-About 220 survivors who finished chemo 1-5 years ago and still have cognitive issues will use the app or receive supportive therapy.
-The goal is to see if the app improves thinking skills and quality of life.
+This study tests a mobile cognitive-behavioral therapy program called MAAT to help breast cancer survivors who have memory and concentration problems after chemotherapy.
+About 220 survivors who finished chemo 1-5 years ago will either use MAAT or receive supportive therapy.
+The goal is to see if MAAT improves thinking skills and quality of life, and brain scans will help understand how it works.

 Disclaimer